preshetin/preshetin/README.md

 ### Hi 👋 I’m Peter.

-I’m Marketer turned software engineer.
+I’m a Marketer turned software engineer.

 - 💪 I’m super proud of this [open source](https://github.com/serverless/serverless/pull/7335) contribution.
 - 👯 I’m looking to collaborate on early stage projects.
 Feel free to reach me with your badass idea.